-For Pro subscribers, the palette contains a customizable default brush set.
+The palette contains a customizable default brush set.
 Add your favorite brushes or pin a completely new brush set to it.
 Organize your brushes.
 If you need the Brush Library or Brush Properties, access them through the palette.

-- Open Brush Library (Exclusive to the subscription version)
+- Open Brush Library

-- Currently loaded brush set (Exclusive to the subscription version)
+- Currently loaded brush set

 A blue highlighted brush indicates the current selected active brush

 Tap-drag up or down within the palette to expose more brushes.